SEKOIA-IO/documentation/_shared_content/develop/guides/automation/overview.md

 ## Overview

 A module is a set of triggers and actions covering a specific service.
+Most of the time, a module is associated to a product vendor.

 The module folder contains all the information required to be able to run the triggers and actions: